Frequently Asked QUESTIONS

 - Pre-K – 3rd Grades: Short/long sleeve light blue blouse or polo shirt with collar

-- 4th – 6th Grades: White polo with “Academy” emblem
+- 4th – 6th Grades: Short/long sleeve navy blue blouse or polo shirt with collar

 - Navy blue/black (one fold) socks